ais-climber/a-la-mode/README.md

 of self-organising maps**. [[pdf]](https://arxiv.org/pdf/2103.06854.pdf)

 # :incoming_envelope: Contact
-If something is broken, you can't run the program, or you have any suggestions for features, feel free to file an issue.
-If you are interested in contributing to smaller TODOs (bug fixes, quality of life), just make the change and submit a pull request.
+- Is something broken?
+You can't run the program?
+Suggestions for features?
+Feel free to file an issue!
+- Want to contribute to bug fixes/quality of life improvements?
+Submit a pull request!
 (I'd be surprised and flattered!)

-Most of the bigger TODOs depend on more theoretical work in neuro-symbolic AI (i.e. proving theorems about Neural Semantics).
-If you're interested in collaborating, see my [contact](https://ais-climber.github.io/contact/) page.
+- Interested in collaborating on the bigger (i.e. open research question) TODOs?
+Head over to my [contact](https://ais-climber.github.io/contact/) page!